catseye/Tamsin/README.markdown

 to be written as recursive-descent parsers?
 Then *all* code will be pretty!
 (Yeah, sure, OK.)

-Where I'm going with this, I don't quite know yet.
-It is a **work in progress** and will definitely change as time goes on.
+Tamsin is still a **work in progress**, but the basic ideas have crystallized, and a 0.1 release will probably happen soon (with the usual caveat that version 0.2 might look completely different.)

 Teaser Examples
 ---------------